SimonGiampy/Ing_Sw_Progetto_Polimi_2021/README.md

         join an existing one, based on the number of players present in the lobby.
 The nicknames chosen by the players must be unique in every lobby (but they don't necessarily need to be unique across different lobbies).

-### Details about the implementation and our additions to the game
+### Details about the implementation, and our additions to the game

 * __GUI resolution__ is set to 1920 x 1080, and the game runs on full-screen mode.
+Note that the scale layout for the screen must be set to 100%, otherwise the game might not be displayed in the correct window size.

 * __Model implementation for customizable configuration__: the _Game Logic Model_ works perfectly with custom game configurations.
         Our initial goal was to implement the game configurator, but we ended up not doing it because of the lack of available time.